-The Pennsylvania G22b is our second revenue freight car and it is another unique and historically significant prototype following in the path of our GLe class cement cars.
-The G22 cars from which the G22b class cars were rebuilt were originally constructed in the teens, the first 10 cars were rebuilt in 1931 and at it's peak, the class had well over four hundred cars.
+The Pennsylvania G22b is our second revenue freight car and it is another unique and historically significant prototype following and building on the success of our PRR GLe class cement cars.
+The G22 cars from which the G22b class cars were rebuilt were originally constructed in the early 1900's, the first 10 cars were rebuilt in 1931 and at it's peak, the class had over four hundred cars.
 The rebuild included structural strengthening and higher capacity trucks which brought the load capacity up to near the 100 ton mark.
 Many of the cars remained in service into the late 60's when they had to be pulled from revenue service due to the ICC fifty year rule for freight cars in interchange service.